 Places to Visit in Gulmarg

 I am only providing the names of these places below in this article.
-A detailed explanation about these places is provided in A complete list of Tourist Attractions.
+A detailed explanation of these places is provided in A complete list of Tourist Attractions.
 I kept it on a separate article because otherwise, this page would have gone too long and heavy.

 What to see in Gulmarg

 The natural beauty and tranquility of Gulmarg are its prime attraction.
 Beautiful lush green meadows all around and peaceful calm only broken by the occasional whining of horses is what you should be visiting here for.

 - Gulmarg Gondola